 OVITO is a scientific data visualization and analysis software for atomistic and molecular simulations and general particle-based models used in materials science, physics and chemistry.
 OVITO is freely available for Windows, Linux, and macOS under an open-source license.
 It is being developed by Dr. Alexander Stukowski at the Materials Science Department of Darmstadt University of Technology, Germany.

-The first version of OVITO was released in 2009 and has been described in a journal article.
+The first version of OVITO was released in 2009 and has been described in this journal article.

 OVITO is a software for visualizing and analyzing output data from particle-based simulation models, notably molecular dynamics (MD) simulations of materials.
 Its main focus is on large simulation models based on classical potentials and force fields (103 - 108 atoms).
 Some noteworthy program features are:

 Interactive visualization of a large numbers of particles and bonds using GPU-accelerated OpenGL rendering.

 Support for various particle shapes: spheres, cubes, ellipsoids, cylinders and more.